Mission Statement:

 • If possible only use appliances with AAA energy ratings

-• Visitors are given the option to dry their clothes on a clothesline instead of using the dryer
+• Visitors are given the option to dry their clothes on clothesline instead of using the dryer

-• Campervans and caravans are only supplied with a low supply of electricity
+• Campervans and caravans are only supplied with a low supply of electricity ] • A high-efficiency (96%) oil burner is used to create hot water

-• Highly efficient water pumping equipment is used in addition to pump protection
+• Highly efficient water pumping equipment is used in addition to pump protection equipment

 • Keeping artificial light to a minimum